corda/corda/docs/source/generating-a-node.rst

 Specifying a custom webserver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, any node listing a webport will use the default development webserver, which is not production-ready.
+By default, any node listing a web port will use the default development webserver, which is not production-ready.
 You can use your own webserver JAR instead by using the ``webserverJar`` argument in a ``Cordform`` ``node`` configuration
 block: